FlaxEngine/FlaxDocs/manual/particles/particle-system.md

 ![Create Particle System](media/particle-system-create-new.jpg)

 The first step is to create a new asset.
 It's a binary file and contains the timeline data.
 Use the `Content` window to create a new asset.
-Right-click and select option **New -> Particle System**.
+Right-click and select option **New -> Particles -> Particle System**.
 Specify its name and hit Enter to confirm.
 Double-click the created asset to modify it.

 ## Editor Window